syncfusion-content/maui-docs/MAUI/ImageEditor/text.md

 # Text Annotation in .NET MAUI ImageEditor (SfImageEditor)

-The ImageEditor control in .NET MAUI allows you to add text with customizable settings.
+The ImageEditor control in .NET MAUI allows you to add text using the `AddText` method with customizable settings.

 {% tabs %}
 {% highlight C# tabtitle="C#" %}